show412/fresh/README.md

 Fresh will watch for file events, and every time you create/modifiy/delete a file it will build and restart the application.
 If `go build` returns an error, it will logs it in the tmp folder.

-[Traffic](https://github.com/vindurriel/traffic) already has a middleware that shows the content of that file if it is present.
+[Traffic](https://github.com/show412/traffic) already has a middleware that shows the content of that file if it is present.
 This middleware is automatically added if you run a Traffic web app in dev mode with Fresh.
 Check the `_examples` folder if you want to use it with Martini or Gocraft Web.

 You can use the `-c` options if you want to specify a config file:

     fresh -c runner.conf

+You can use the '-a' options if you want to have command line arguments to pass to the process

+For example, you can add the alias name "live-reload" in your Makefile like this:
+"
+live-reload:
+    go get github.com/vindurriel/fresh
+    fresh -a 's -A true -e development -c ./config/development/config.yml' "

 Here is a sample config file with the default settings: